The traditional fishing town of Brixham is tucked away in the green hills of South Devon, along the spectacular...

 On the south eastern edge of Dartmoor, Haytor has spectacular views.
 A famed beauty spot, near to the historic village of Widecombe-on-the-Moor with its popular pubs, why not climb the imposing granite Haytor rock, before heading back for a well-deserved lunch!

 This site takes it’s name from a small oak wood.
-This amazing woodland is important for the mosses and lichens that festoon the trees and the impressive granite boulders found on the site.
+This amazing and enchanted woodland is important for the mosses and lichens that festoon the trees and the impressive granite boulders found on the site.
 However, this National Nature Reserve of 170ha mainly consists of a model example of the upland heathland and has a wealth of moorland birds.
 Wistmans Wood is in the Dart river valley and has views of wild Devon that you won’t find anywhere else in the country.

 Bellever Forest near Postbridge is a beautiful place for a walk.
 Whether it’s a gentle stroll by the East Dart River or an exhilarating walk up to Bellever Tor it’s a beautiful and tranquil setting and a great place to visit with the whole family.
 It’s also a wonderful place to bring dogs for a walk, with plenty of space for them to burn energy and the beautiful river for a swim or a quick drink of water.
 It’s advisable to keep dogs on lead around the picnic area.